swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ## Proposed solution

 We propose introducing a new kind of literal for a regex.
-In Swift 5.7 mode, a regex literal may be written using `/.../` delimiters:
+In a new language mode, a regex literal may be written using `/.../` delimiters:

 ```swift
 // Matches "<identifier> = <hexadecimal value>", extracting the identifier and hex number